-The Shoshone tribe often referred to as the Shoshoni or Snake Indians, consist of several distinct groups, of which there are different bands.
+The Shoshone tribe often referred to as the Shoshoni or Snake Indians, consists of several distinct groups, of which there are different bands.
 Originally living in a wide area of the Great Basin and Great Plains and sharing similar Shoshone languages, they are closely related to the Comanche, Paiute, and Ute Indians.

 By the mid-18th century, the Blackfoot, Blood, Piegan, and Crow to the north and the Sioux, Cheyenne, and Arapaho to the east were well better armed and had an abundant supply of horses.
 These competing tribes soon pushed the Shoshone south from the northern plains and west of the Continental Divide.

 By the time the Europeans began to move into the Great Basin and Snake River areas in the 1840s, there were seven distinct groups of Shoshone, with very few seen east of the Continental Divide.
 By that time the tribe limited their excursions east only to hunt buffalo, limiting their stays to short periods.
 When the white settlers pushed westward the Shoshone tribe also succumbed to epidemics of small pox and other diseases previously unknown to them, which decimated the tribe and diminished its power.

 By this time, the Northern Shoshone and Bannock hunted in the Snake River Valley, the Camus Prairie, and the Portneuf and Sawtooth Mountains, while a Shoshone group called the Sheepeaters lived primarily in the Yellowstone country.
 The Eastern Shoshone, led by Chief Washakie spent most of their time in the Wind River and Bighorn Mountains.

 Two other divisions having similar cultures were the Goshute Shoshone, who lived in the valleys and mountains west and southwest of Great Salt Lake; and the largest group, the Western Shoshone, occupied what is today, northwest Nevada.
 Four other groups, generally called the Northern Shoshone, were scattered about Montana, Idaho, and Utah.